Fowder/Evaluation_hotel/README.md

-Open Query.odt for test SQL
-hotel.sql is the structure
-hotel.backup.sql is the database
+Open Query.odt for test SQL, hotel.sql is the structure, hotel.backup.sql is the database